Jiří Georg Dokoupil: Biography

-But already in an early stage Dokoupil developed a less wild, rather unusual method of working and soon found his own radical subjective way with individual considerations.
+But already in an early stage, Dokoupil developed a less wild, rather unusual method of working and soon found his radical, subjective way to consider individual things.
 With his "book painting" shown at Documenta 7, Kassel, in 1982, Dokoupil attracted the attention of the art world.
 It was a gigantic material painting called God, show me your balls, a kind of homage to a Julian Schnabel plate painting, (which were made of broken ceramic dishes collaged into an image).
-Schnabel was not invited to participate in the exhibition – in Dokoupil‘s eyes a serious effront.
+Schnabel was not invited to participate in the exhibition – in Dokoupil's eyes a serious affront.
 Since then – besides the early group exhibitions with the Mülheimer Freiheit – Dokoupil's work has been seen in numerous one-man shows in galleries, museums and at other cultural sites worldwide.

 Works

 In accordance with the thesis of Dadaist Marcel Duchamp, Dokoupil never wanted to be subordinated to a personal or a forced style.
 He never developed a uniform style that would allow the observer to recognize his work.
 Rather he paraphrases different preceding styles, plays with them and invents new techniques.
 Only a certain expressivity and his affinity for eroticism may define his world of images.
 His oeuvre today contains over 60 series and far more than 100 devised techniques or styles.
 A selection of his series is listed below.